<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Can I migrate existing spreadsheet data into a new platform?
 Yes, in most cases.
 Tractivity includes a dedicated data migration process as part of onboarding, so historical stakeholder records, contacts and engagement history come across rather than starting from zero.
 The cleaner the existing spreadsheet, the faster the migration, though messy data can usually be cleaned up during the import.

 What does a stakeholder management platform cost compared with a spreadsheet?
 A spreadsheet has no licence cost, but the hidden cost is time and risk: manual data entry, duplicated effort, and the exposure of having no defensible record when challenged.
-Tractivity's SRM platform starts at £9,495 per year plus £500 per additional user, with no record caps.
-Organisations typically see the cost offset by the efficiency gain alone, estimated at £5,000 to £8,200 per professional per year.
+Tractivity's SRM platform is priced from £9,495 per year, plus £500 per additional user a year, with no record caps.
+Tractivity's own analysis puts the efficiency gain at £5,000 to £8,200 per professional per year.

 avatar